-The first and most critical that you need to think through and clearly state is what are your internal business and customer assumptions regarding the pandemic.
-This does not need-and should not be-a long treatise about the disease and its related impact on the markets and the overall economy.
-It can be as direct of two well-constructed paragraphs with some underlying bullets outlining the assumptions you have made as a management team.
+The first and most critical thing that you need to think through and clearly state is what are your internal business and customer assumptions regarding the pandemic.
+This does not need-and should not be-a long treatise about geopolitics or Covid and their related impact on the markets and the overall economy.
+It can be as direct as two well-constructed paragraphs with some underlying bullets outlining the assumptions you have made as a management team at the= time of writing your business plan.